 Where to Eat in Page, Arizona

-For a small tourist town we actually slightly disappointed with the lack of good food options in Page.
-There’s a Safeway if you prefer to do your own cooking, however, dining options could be improved.
-That being said we really enjoyed our meal at Birdhouse – their chicken tenders and mac and cheese are amazing!
+We were pretty disappointed with Page’s lack of good food options for a small tourist town.
+If you come to Page expecting it to be like Sedona, you will certainly be disappointed too.
+There’s a Safeway if you prefer to do your own cooking; however, dining options could be improved.
+We enjoyed our meal at Birdhouse – their chicken tenders and mac and cheese are outstanding!
 Other options include:

 Where to Stay in Page